-When working within the rights-of-way of access-controlled roadways with posted regulatory speed limits of 55 MPH or greater and average daily traffic volumes {ADT} of 10,000 vehicles per day or greater, i.e. Interstate highways, all construction and work vehicles possessing any one or more of the vehicular characteristics listed below are only permitted to enter and exit a right or left shoulder work area during the presence of active lane closures unless otherwise directed by the RCE.
+When working within the rights-of-way of access-controlled roadways with posted regulatory speed limits of 55 MPH or greater and average daily traffic volumes {ADT} of 10,000 vehicles per day or greater, i.e. Interstate highways, all construction and work vehicles possessing any one or more of the vehicular characteristics listed below are only permitted to enter and exit a right or left shoulder work area during the presence of active lane closures unless otherwise directed by the RCE or if median construction access points are allowable per Section 2.7.
 These vehicles are not permitted to enter or exit these work areas without the presence of active lane closures unless otherwise directed by the RCE.
 Shoulder closures are unacceptable and insufficient methods for control of traffic at ingress / egress areas for these vehicles.
 The restrictive vehicular characteristics include the following: